gbmhunter/blog/content/programming/languages/c-plus-plus/cpp-on-embedded-systems/_index.md

 ## Further Reading

-The document "[Technical Performance on C++ Performance](http://www.open-std.org/jtc1/sc22/wg21/docs/TR18015.pdf)" is a good read if you are really interested in the advantages/disadvantages of using C++ on an embedded platform.
+The document "[Technical Performance on C++ Performance](http://www.open-std.org/jtc1/sc22/wg21/docs/TR18015.pdf)" is a good read if you are really interested in the advantages/disadvantages of using C++ on an embedded platform[^bib-iso-tech-report-cpp-performance].

 [The Embedded C++ Homepage](http://www.caravan.net/ec2plus/) is sort of a hub for embedded C++ programming.
 They define a sub-set of the full C++ language for use on embedded devices such as microcontrollers.